-I don’t think its possible to drive through Westchester County (or Fairfield County too for that matter without seeing and thinking about stone walls.
+I don’t think its possible to drive through Westchester County NY where I grew up (or Fairfield County too for that matter without seeing and thinking about stone walls.
 Indeed as we’ll see there are a lot of books that have been written (and photographed) on the subject.
-A couple of year ago when Martha Stewart was moving in up the hill from where I live in Katonah there was a little bit of local controversy and criticism as the masons rebuilding the stone walls that encircled her 153-acre Cantitoe Farm property built the stone wall "too perfectly."
+A couple of year ago when Martha Stewart was moving in up the hill from where I live in Katonah there was a little bit of local controversy and criticism as the masons rebuilding the stone walls that encircled her 153-acre Cantitoe Farm property built the stone wall “too perfectly.”
 It seems despite the excellent craft and artisanship in the rebuilt stone walls they no longer had the aged patina, rustic appearance and character of times gone buy we see everywhere here in Bedford and Katonah.

 If we can say anything about our passion and New Yorkers and New Englanders it is that we certainly love our stone walls.
 I can recall thirty years ago (at the time I was working as a stone masons helper) reading about local legislation being enacted to protect the historical stone walls that resided on public land from being stolen!
 In some towns doing any work on any kind of exiting stone wall requires applying for a permit.